Protecting warfighters: Navy hosts summit on blast overpressure safety

 |0

-This work, Protecting warfighters: Navy hosts summit on blast overpressure safety [Image 4 of 4], by Desmond Martin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Protecting warfighters: Navy hosts summit on blast overpressure safety, by Jennifer Goulart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.